Yonna Forex Announces 80% Discount As Ramadan Promo – The Standard Newspaper | Gambia

 By Fatou Saho

-As the month of Ramadan begins, Yonna Forex Bureau Limited has announced an 80 percent discount to their local transfers called Saying Saying on non-wallet transfers.
+As the month of Ramadan begins, Yonna Forex Bureau Limited has announced an 80 percent discount on their local transfers called “Saying-Saying” on non-wallet transfers.

 The institution said this step was taken to provide extra support for their esteemed customers during the Ramadan period.

-Briefing the press on the promo, the General Manager, Yonna Forex, Momodou Barrow, said they are setting new standards in affordability with the lowest cash transfer fees in the market.
+Briefing the press on the promo, the general manager of Yonna Forex, Momodou Barrow, said they are “setting new standards in affordability with the lowest cash transfer fees in the market”.

-As the non-wallet transfers attracted 80% discount, Mr. Barrow called on all and sundry to start using and enjoy a 0.5% fee for all in -country cash transfers via Yonna Wallet and receive money at any of their 148 locations for free, throughout The Gambia.
+As the non-wallet transfers attracted 80% discount, Mr Barrow called on all “to start using and enjoy a 0.5% fee for all in-country cash transfers via Yonna Wallet and receive money at any of their 148 locations for free” throughout The Gambia.

 The head of information and technology, Malick Gibba, said the Yonna Wallet system protects both users and beneficiaries.

-Kitabu Fatty, the founder of Team Kitabu Comedy, a user and beneficiary of Yonna Forex Bureau, commended the institution for their commitment in service delivery and fulfilment of their corporate social responsibility in the country especially during Ramadan.
+Kitabu Fatty of Kitabu Comedy, a user and beneficiary of Yonna Forex Bureau, commended the institution for its commitment in service delivery and fulfillment of its corporate social responsibility in the country especially during Ramadan.